Alex Pretti's Father Gave a 5-Word Warning Weeks Before the Fatal ICE Incident – Family Speaks Out

 Family's Heartbreaking Discovery

-The Presttis first found out about Alex's shooting when an Associated Press reporter called them.
+The Prettis first found out about Alex's shooting when an Associated Press reporter called them.
 After watching the video, they realized the man who had been killed looked like their son.
 They immediately began trying to contact officials in Minnesota for information.

 Michael said they couldn't get any information from anybody.
 He explained that when they reached out, local police directed them to contact Border Patrol, but the office was closed.
 Calls to hospitals also failed to produce any answers.